-- Skin Vitamin A+ – helps maintain the normal function of skin
+- Skin Vitamin A+ – helps maintain the normal function of the skin

 - Pro-Vitality Formula, Skin Vitality 2, Skin Vitamin C, Skin Collagen Support and Skin Vitality 1 all contain nutrients that contain nutrients that support autophagy.

 - Polyphenols like resveratrol, green tea, honeybush tea, and lycopene can be found in many Environ products such as Vita-Antioxidant AVST Moisturiser.

 - Vitamin A is the cornerstone in many topical Environ products and treatments.
 It helps to increase cell renewal and normalises the skin, reducing the signs of ageing.